Ukraine

 Health System Strengthening

-Over two years of full-scale war and constant attacks have had a severe impact on Ukraine’s health system, causing medicine and staff shortages and the disruption of primary healthcare services.
-In 2023, Project HOPE deployed 36 mobile medical units (MMUs) and provided nine ambulances to expand primary healthcare access and specialized medical transportation for frontline and rural communities.
-Project HOPE has also supported health workers by incentivizing 233 specialized health workers in 33 hospitals and providing a diverse series of high-quality trainings to anesthesiologists, trauma surgeons, pediatricians, and more, reaching over 6,000 health workers across Ukraine.
+Over two years of full-scale war and constant attacks have had a severe impact on Ukraine’s health system, causing medicine and staff shortages and the disruption of primary health care services.
+Project HOPE continues to operate 34 mobile medical units and has previously provided local health facilities with nine ambulances to expand access to primary care access and specialized medical transportation for frontline and rural communities.
+Project HOPE has also supported health workers by incentivizing specialized health workers in 28 health facilities and providing a diverse series of high-quality trainings to anesthesiologists, trauma surgeons, pediatricians, and more, reaching over 12,000 health workers across Ukraine.

 Mental Health and Psychosocial Support